In this section

 - All patients will have an Expected Discharge Date and Clinical Criteria for Discharge set by assuming ideal recovery and assuming no unnecessary waiting

-- Flow of patients to commence at the earliest opportunity from assessment units to inpatient wards.
-Wards routinely receiving patients from assessment units will ensure the rst patient arrives on the ward by 10am
+- Flow of patients to begin at the earliest opportunity from assessment units to inpatient wards.
+Wards routinely receiving patients from assessment units will make sure the rest patient arrives on the ward by 10:00am

 - Early discharge; 33% of patients will be discharged from base inpatient wards before midday